T23x Boot Configuration Table¶

 DTC can covert DTS/DTSI to DTB, which is a tree-like format, and is easier to parse than the current config file format.

 BR-BCT is loaded by BootROM from storage in coldboot mode and by MB1 in recovery mode.
-BootROM is main consumer of this BCT.
-However, some fields are also consumed by MB1 and CPU-BL.
+The primarily consumer of this BCT is BootROM, but some fields are also consumed by MB1 and CPU-BL.

-Although Mem-BCT is similar to MB1-BCT in terms of loading and usage, Mem-BCT primarily contains SDRAM parameters that are used to initialize MC and EMC.
+Mem-BCT is like MB1-BCT in terms of loading and usage.
+However, Mem-BCT primarily contains SDRAM parameters that are used to initialize MC and EMC.
 Refer to SDRAM Configuration for more information.